-Overall understanding of financial concepts tends to be high in countries where 15-year-old students performed well on the OECD's 2012 Programme for International Student Assessment (PISA) math test (OECD, 2014).
+Overall understanding of financial concepts tends to be high in countries where 15-year-old students performed well on the OECD's 2012 Programme for International Student Assessment (PISA) math test (2014).
 While overall there is a positive relationship, some notable outliers are evident (Figure 8).
-In China, South Korea, Portugal, and Vietnam, math scores are much higher among young adults.
+In China, South Korea, Portugal, and Vietnam, financial literacy rates (proxied by math scores) are much higher among young adults than older adults.
 In South Korea, 48 percent of adults age 35 or younger are financially literate, against 27 percent of adults age 51 to 65.
 For Portugal these numbers are 38 percent and 20 percent, respectively.
 These findings suggest that a general proficiency in math may be beneficial for understanding financial concepts.
 In some countries, young people have acquired a high math knowledge that may translate into much higher financial literacy in adulthood.

-2.2 Many users of financial products lack financial skills
+Many users of financial products lack financial skills

-Financial literacy skills are important for people who use payment, savings, credit, and riskmanagement products.
-For many, having an account at a bank or other financial institution-or with a mobile money service provider-is an important first step to participation in the financial system (Demirguc-Kunt et al., 2015).
+Financial literacy skills are important for people who use payment, savings, credit, and risk-management products.
+For many, having an account at a bank or other financial institution-or with a mobile money service provider-is an important first step to participation in the financial system.
+Financial literacy skills are important for people who use payment, savings, credit, and risk-management products.
+For many, having an account at a bank or other financial institution-or with a mobile money service provider-is an important first step to participation in the financial system (Demirguc-Kunt, et al., 2015).
 Yet access to financial services is not an end in itself.
 Rather, it is a means to an end.
 When people have financial accounts and use digital payments, they are more able to provide for their families, save money for the future, and survive economic shocks.
 Digital payments can also reduce corruption by increasing transparency, and they help empower women by giving them greater control over their finances (Klapper and Singer, 2014).
 But people who lack the knowledge to effectively use such services can face financial disaster, such as high debt or bankruptcy.
 It is, therefore, worth exploring the link between financial services and financial literacy.

-2.2.1 Account ownership and savings
+Account ownership and savings